 Prescient as ever, Exel were one of the first ERP authors to redevelop their solution as a platform independent, browser-based ERP system, this means we have over a decade’s experience writing and supporting web-enabled software.
 This has provided many benefits to both our on-premises installed clients as well as our hosted/cloud clients.

 Exel’s preferred hosting partner?
 Exel’s partner, iomart, is a leading information technology and cloud computing company that was founded in 1998.
-Today, iomart Group has eight UK and eighteen international data centre locations providing the perfect disaster recovery/off site solution, all connected by their own lightning fast and un-contended fibre backbone. iomart are fully ISO9001, ISO20000 and ISO27001 certified and hold professional accreditations with key partners Microsoft, VMware, Dell, EMC and Asigra.
+Today, iomart Group has eleven UK and eighteen international data centre locations providing the perfect disaster recovery/off site solution, all connected by their own lightning fast and un-contended fibre backbone. iomart are fully ISO9001, ISO20000 and ISO27001 certified and hold professional accreditations with key partners Microsoft, VMware, Dell, EMC and Asigra.

 Contact Exel today to talk to us further about the advantages of EFACS E/8 or Eagle Field Service on a hosted platform – Contact us here